ev-the-dev/redis-go-clone/README.md

 #### 1.1.3 String Encoding

-> [!NOTE]
-> I'm a little confused about this portion.
-I'm not entirely sure what string encoding has to do with reading raw bit values.

 There are three types of Strings in a Redis RDB file:
 - Length prefixed strings
 - 8, 16, or 32 bit integer